Approved by the Energy, Environment, and Water Policy Committee on March 21, 2025

 Issue

 Hydrologic data measurements of precipitation, streamflow, groundwater, and evapotranspiration are vitally important to water resource planning, regional sediment management for reservoirs and navigable waterways, and flood-risk management, as well as the design and operation of most infrastructure projects.
 Such data are critical for performing risk assessment and economic analysis properly, and for evaluating the impact of infrastructure projects on public health, welfare, safety, and the environment.
 Reliable historical data are essential for the modeling necessary to make accurate predictions.
 Most importantly, because these data must be collected on a regional basis, this is inherently a federal responsibility.
-Many United States (U.S.) agencies, in particular the National Weather Service, the U.S. Geological Survey, and the Department of Agriculture provide the foundation of the basic data collection program for water in the U.S. Federal agencies such as these have the most comprehensive and continuous historical hydrologic data collection in the United States.
-This has been supplemented by additional data provided by state and local agencies.
+The National Oceanic and Atmospheric Administration (NOAA), the U.S. Geological Survey, and the U.S. Department of Agriculture have comprehensive and continuous historical hydrologic data.
+This has been supplemented by additional data from state and local agencies and the private sector.
 Given the recent changes to storm events in intensity and duration it is imperative to maintain continuous data records in order to track the historic trends.
-Inadequate and uncoordinated hydrologic data collection, resulting from budget shortages or redirection of resources, has long term adverse effects on the efficiency and certainty of planning, design, construction, and operation of water and other projects and results in an unnecessary and significant risk to the public safety.
+Inadequate and uncoordinated hydrologic data collection, resulting from budget shortages or redirection of resources, has long term adverse effects on the efficiency and certainty of project planning, design, construction, operation, and decommissioning resulting in an unnecessary and significant risk to public safety.

 Rationale

-Hydrological data are essential when combined with meteorological, and water quality data for integrated watershed management, floodplain management, and regional sediment management.
-This helps inform regulators at a federal, state, and local level for updating and maintaining guidance documents and regulations for planning, design. and construction.
-The data should be used for the design of the drainage component of infrastructure projects, in addition to water supply, flood control, navigation, and development projects.
+Hydrological data are essential for flood control, drainage project design, water supply navigation, development projects, integrated watershed management, floodplain management, regional sediment management, and more.
+This helps inform decision makers regulators at federal, state, and local levels for updating and maintaining guidance documents and regulations for planning, design, construction, operations, and maintenance.
 Collection, analysis, and dissemination of continuous hydrologic data are critical for effective modeling, forecasting, and all types of water resource management.

 ASCE Policy Statement 447